 Limestone Theatre: "Hamlet"

-The curtain will rise on the 2020-2021 season for the Limestone University Department of Theatre with two virtual performances this fall, followed by at least one live stage production in the spring.
+The curtain will rise on the 2020-2021 season for the Limestone University Department of Theatre in the month of November!

-It was recently announced that, due to the current COVID-19 pandemic, Limestone’s Department of Theatre will open its new season November 6-7 (changed from October 9-10) by streaming William Shakespeare’s “Hamlet,” and that will be followed by an online performance of “Beehive: The 60’s Musical” running November 15-18.
+It was recently announced that, due to the current COVID-19 pandemic, Limestone’s Department of Theatre will open its new season November 5-7 (changed from October 9-10) by streaming William Shakespeare’s “Hamlet."

 “This season and performance venues are subject to change as current projections on the COVID-19 pandemic are updated,” said Dr. Tim Baxter-Ferguson, Director of Theatre and Musical Theatre.
 “The faculty and staff of Limestone University Theatre and Limestone University know that safety is the first priority, and we will make any changes as necessary.
 We appreciate the continued support from the University and the Gaffney community.”

 Limestone Assistant Professor of Theatre Bill West-Davis noted that Limestone University Theatre has worked extremely hard to make the 2020-2021 season possible.

 “I am very happy and relieved that we're able to have a season,” West-Davis said.
 “A lot of larger universities have had to change their season or cancel completely due to having a larger student population.
 Fortunately for us, our small program size allows us to continue making art and educating our students in a safe environment."